On the multi-stage shortest path problem under distributional uncertainty: Computational experiments

-We observe that the sum $\rho_1 + \rho_2$ characterizes the total value (in percentages) by which the difference $z^*_{static} - z_{lower}$ can be reduced by leveraging the constraint verification procedure.
-Furthermore, both relative gaps (\ref{eq: relative gap 1}) and (\ref{eq: relative gap 2}) can be readily computed by the user without complete knowledge of the nominal distribution~$\mathbb{Q}^*$.
-However, as a potential drawback, it may be the case that $\widetilde{z}_{dynamic} < z_{lower}$ as some additional information about the nominal distribution $\mathbb{Q}^*$ is available to the user.
-Therefore, $\rho_2$ is nonnegative, but the actual upper bound is not well-defined.
+We observe that the sum $\rho_1 + \rho_2$ characterizes the total value (in percentages) by which the difference $z^*_{static} - z_{lower}$ can be reduced by leveraging our two-step validation approach.
+As a potential drawback, it may be the case that $\widetilde{z}_{dynamic} < z_{lower}$ and, thus, the actual upper bound for $\rho_2$ is not well-defined.